-Meet the CHI Recovery Providers
+Meet a few of CHI Recovery’s Providers

-Your CHI Recovery Providers are not only comprised of Provider Members (including a Medical Doctor or Nurse Practitioner, Addiction Certified Acupuncturist, Nutritionist, and licensed Mental Health Providers), but also by numerous support members and volunteers.
+Your CHI Recovery Providers are not only comprised of Provider Members (including a Addiction Certified Acupuncturist, Nutritionist, and licensed Mental Health Providers), but also by numerous support members and volunteers.
 These community partners may include Psychiatrists, Naturopaths, Physical Therapists, Physical Trainers, both In- and Out-Patient Rehabilitation Centers, community organization members serving this population, and others whose scope of practice is within the field of addiction treatment.
 Every member of your Provider Team is a member of a qualified professional operating under the guidelines of CHI Recovery, Inc.

 Marriage and Family Therapist

-Executive and Clinical Director
+Clinical Care Director

 I am passionate about your recovery.
 No one has to be burdened by this disease—and everyone has the inherent right to a quality life.
 I will show up for you and give my all, if you will meet us in that place of sincere effort.
 Do this for yourself, and this program can change your life forever.